wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 **Data Ingestion**

-To unify all web and Mobile client connection to IoT hub, we decide to use HTTP REST interface and we’ve spent sometime to figure out how to use JavaScript to generate the SAS token which then need to set in the [HTTP authorization header](https://docs.microsoft.com/en-us/rest/api/iothub/device-identities-rest#bk_common) in order to connect to IoT Hub.
+To unify all web and mobile client connections to IoTHub, we decided to use HTTP REST interface and we’ve spent sometime to figure out how to use JavaScript to generate the SAS token which then need to set in the [HTTP authorization header](https://docs.microsoft.com/en-us/rest/api/iothub/device-identities-rest#bk_common) in order to connect to IoT Hub.